This Glossary includes adaptions from “Diplomacy A-Z”, by Mark Nelson, et. al., and the “Diplomacy FAQ”, by Diplomat.

 stab – (1) an unprovoked, surprise attack on an ally.
 (2) any attack on another power.

-stalemate line – a set of units and orders controlling 17 or fewer SCs, forming a defense which cannot be broken or circumvented by the opposition.
-The number of units needed for a stalemate line must be equal to or less than the number of SCs behind the line.
+stalemate line – a set of units and orders forming a defense which cannot be broken or circumvented by the opposition.
+Stalemate lines consist of 17 or fewer units and the number of units needed must be equal to or less than the number of SCs behind the line formed.
 See also Main Stalemate Line.

 stop-the-leader alliance – see ALA.